-3. Bring your laptops and your media artifact to the class.
+3. Be ready to discuss your media artifact in the class.

 1.Discussion of Rhetorical terms.
 Rhetorical angle at the artifact.

-2. Read and summarize in 300-500 words Sika A. Dagbovie-Mullins’ “Pigtails, Ponytails, and Getting Tail: The Infantilization and Hyper-Sexualization of African American Females in Popular Culture” (PDf in Moodle).
-Post Summary to Canvas by Sunday, October 6th).
+2. Read and summarize in 300-500 words Sika A. Dagbovie-Mullins’ “Pigtails, Ponytails, and Getting Tail: The Infantilization and Hyper-Sexualization of African American Females in Popular Culture” (PDf in Canvas).
+Post Summary to Canvas by Tuesday, March 2).

 We will also analyze Dagbovie-Mullins’ “Pigtails, Ponytails, and Getting Tail: The Infantilization and Hyper-Sexualization of African American Females in Popular Culture” article.